ottomen/growth/4-SOLID/DI/README.md

 ## Dependency injection

 It is an implementation of Dependency inversion.

-Dependency Injection is a software design technique in which the creation and binding of dependencies are done outside of the dependent class.
-Dependency injection aims to separate the concerns of constructing objects and using them, leading to **loosely coupled** programs.
+We conenct 2 classes via interfaces, not concrete implemenations, passing the instance, not the class itself.

 ### Types of dependency injections